Large-scale JPEG steganalysis using hybrid deep-learning framework: Experimental results

-Most of the conducted experiments used images of size $256 \times 256$ pixels.
-This limitation stems mainly from the following two factors: Firstly, the scale of deep-learning models is still constrained by GPU memory.
-At the current stage, target images with larger size, e.g. $512 \times 512$ pixels result in deep-learning models hard to train with K80 GPU cards we have in hands.
+All of the above experiments used images of size $256 \times 256$ pixels.
+This limitation stems mainly from the following two factors: Firstly, target images with larger size, e.g. $512 \times 512$ pixels result in deep-learning models hard to train with K80 GPU cards we have in hands.
 Secondly, large-sized ImageNet images are in the minority.
 Out of fourteen million ImageNet images, only roughly 0.7 million of them are larger than $512 \times 512$ pixels.
-In the last experiment, we tested our proposed framework on this limited dataset.
-500 thousand JPEG images with size larger than $512 \times 512$ were randomly picked out from ImageNet and were converted to $512 \times 512$ with the same processing procedure as mentioned in Sect.~\ref{sec:3.1}.
+In the following experiment, we tested our proposed framework with double-sized inputs on this limited dataset.
+500 thousand JPEG images with size larger than $512 \times 512$ were randomly picked out from ImageNet and were converted to $512 \times 512$ with the same processing procedure as mentioned in Sect.~\ref{sec:exp_setup}.
 Due to GPU memory constraints, we simplified the model by using doubled stride in the convolutional layer of each subnet~(i.e. 4 instead of 2).
 All other experiment setups were remained the same except that the batch size in the training procedure is reduced to 32.
 Only J-UNIWARD stego images with 0.4bpnzAC were included in the experiment.
 Fig.~\ref{fig:512x512} shows the testing accuracy in successive training iterations.
-Compared to that for $256 \times 256$ images~(Fig.~\ref{fig:512x512}), the simplified framework can get better detection performance.
-The training procedure converged quickly and delivered better performance than the DCTR and PHARM models.
-Due to the limited computational capacity, subnets with wider and deeper structures were not evaluated in this last experiment.
+The training procedure also converged quickly and delivered better performance than the DCTR and GFR models.
+Due to the limited computational capacity, subnets with wider and deeper structures were not evaluated in this experiment.
 Its potential for target images with larger size may have not been fully demonstrated.

+Up to now we used double-compressed images in the experiments.
+As reported by Pibre et al.~\cite{pibre_ei_2016_ver2}, CNN based steganalyzers can take advantage of seemingly irrelevant subtle patterns to boost their performance.
+We must eliminate the possibility that our proposed framework makes use of the double compression artifacts to dispel the doubts of the colleagues.
+Hence, we conducted two more experiments with single-compressed JPEG images.